Deruago/theDeamerProject/README.md

 - Generation of UML Class Diagram Reverse Engineering Tooling
 - And more

+## Examples and Tutorials

+For Examples and Tutorials go to the Example Repo: "https://github.com/Deruago/DeamerExamples"

+## Documentation

+For documentation about the project see the Documentation Repo: "https://github.com/Deruago/DeamerDocumentation";

 ## Quick Start Guide

 Clone the Repo and Run the Installer, for linux: